network-unit-testing-system/nuts/README.rst

 Usage
 =======

-usage: nuts.py [-h] [-i INPUT] [-v VALIDATE] [-its ITERATIONS]
+usage: nuts.py [-h] [-i INPUT] [-v VALIDATE] [-m ITERATIONS]

 optional arguments:
-  -h, --help                                     show this help message and exit -i INPUT, --input INPUT                        Validates the testfile and starts the tests afterwards -v VALIDATE, --validate VALIDATE               Validates a testfile -its ITERATIONS, --iterations ITERATIONS       Defines the maximum iterations that nuts waits for a response of saltstack Testfiles
+  -h, --help                                     show this help message and exit -i INPUT, --input INPUT                        Validates the testfile and starts the tests afterwards -v VALIDATE, --validate VALIDATE               Validates a testfile -m ITERATIONS, --iterations ITERATIONS         Defines the maximum iterations that nuts waits for a response of saltstack

+Testfiles
 =========
 The structure of the testfile has to be compliant with the testschema found in the folder nuts/src/service/testSchema.yaml.